If You Can’t Follow, You Shouldn’t LeadAuthor: Dave Beroth

-Dr. Russell Jeung, author of At Home in Exile and leading sociologist of Asian Americans, race, and religion, explains how his father taught him a profound lesson on the true nature of humility.
+Dr. Russell Jeung, the author of At Home in Exile and leading sociologist of Asian Americans, race, and religion, explains how his father taught him a profound lesson on the true nature of humility.

 “As the youngest child in my family,” Russell explains, “my job at Chinese banquets was to make sure everyone’s teacup was kept full.
 My dad, without fail, reminded me at these meals to be alert to the needs of others.
 I think he took as much pride in seeing me serve food to dinner guests as he did in seeing me get good grades.”